Tourism Nova Scotia (TNS) is responsible for leading sustainable tourism growth and maximizing the value of tourism for the provincial economy.

 - Growth in the sectors that support the tourism industry (restaurants, accommodations, construction, retail, transportation)

-- New business investment
+- New business investments

 Tourism Nova Scotia's strategic plan

 Collaboration and alignment of effort are key to success.
 That means that all tourism players must rally behind a common goal, and everyone must “own their role.”
-Following are the roles identified for Nova Scotia tourism industry stakeholders:
+Following are the roles identified for Nova Scotia tourism industry partners: